• Skip to primary navigation

 Food and Behavior

 An experiment on the effects of food on behavior done by the British TV series, The Food Hospital, produced shocking results.
-Party food loaded with sugar, artificial coloring, and other additives has the power to turn your lovely, cooperative child into a badly behaved, physically aggressive youngster.
+Party food loaded with sugar, artificial coloring, and other additives have the power to turn your lovely, cooperative child into a badly behaved, physically aggressive youngster.

 Before we get to the study, let's talk about some of the WORST things that you (and your kids) can eat.